J-Moravec/serve/README.md

 [sinartra](https://github.com/hadley/sinartra) is written by Hadley Wickham to write a web framework.
 It was more of a toy project and didn't include an actual connection with the web server.

-This was then plugged in a [separate project](https://github.com/jeffreyhorner/sinartra_example) by Jeffry Horner.
+This was then plugged in a [separate project](https://github.com/jeffreyhorner/sinartra_example) by Jeffrey Horner.

 ### Rook

-Probably based on the experiene with sinartra, Jeffry Horner then wrote [Rook](https://github.com/evanbiederstedt/Rook/), which is fully fledged web api that allows plugging into an internal web server.
+Probably based on the experiene with sinartra, Jeffrey Horner then wrote [Rook](https://github.com/evanbiederstedt/Rook/), which is fully fledged web api that allows plugging into an internal web server.

 ### webutils